georgeomics/personalsite/index.markdown

 layout: home
 title: Home
 ---
-This is the home page
+This is the home page now